JungDefiant/IT125_DBProject/Readme.md

 # **Competitive Shooter Database**

-This is a MySQL Database project simulating the database of a user profile system.
+This is a MySQL Database project simulating the database of a user profile system in a competitive shooter.

 ## Purpose